astronomer/docs/astro/cloud-ide/reference/security.md

 <!-- id to make it easier to remove: cloud-ide-preview-banner -->

-The Cloud IDE is currently in _Public Preview_.
+The Cloud IDE is currently in Public Preview.
 This means that it is available to all Astro customers, but is still undergoing heavy development and features are subject to change.
-Using the Cloud IDE has no impact to your deployments or pipelines running in production.
-If you have any feedback, please submit it [here](https://portal.productboard.com/75k8qmuqjacnrrnef446fggj).
+Using the Cloud IDE has no impact to your Deployments or pipelines running in production.
+If you have any feedback, please submit it to the [Astro Cloud IDE product portal](https://portal.productboard.com/75k8qmuqjacnrrnef446fggj).

 :::